 Lung cancer screening

-There are millions of people who are eligible for lung cancer screening.
-In California, only 1% of eligible people get screened.
-In comparison, 70% of eligible women get routine breast cancer screenings.
-If you think you could benefit from lung cancer screening, talk to your doctor.
+There are millions of people, considered at the highest risk of developing lung cancer, who are eligible for lung cancer screening.
+In California, less than 15% of eligible people get screened.
+In comparison, over 70% of eligible women get routine breast cancer screenings.
+If you think you could benefit from lung cancer screening, talk to your health care provider.

 UC Davis Health patients can schedule an appointment with the Department of Radiology by calling 916-734-0655.

-Get more information on lung cancer and other cancers from the UC Davis Comprehensive Cancer Center
+Get more information on other cancers we treat